The Curriculum at All Saints

 In all years children are put in groups that recognise their differing levels of development so that all children are appropriately challenged.

 We ensure that they have the best and most up to date equipment to use to enhance their learning.
-This includes high quality ICT devices such as laptops, iPads and Macbooks wirelessly linked to our school network.
+This includes high quality ICT devices such as laptops, iPads and Chromebooks wirelessly linked to our school network.

 We have developed a large area on the school grounds as an Outdoor Learning Environment – “All Saints Al Fresco”.
 This has become an outdoor ‘classroom’ where children can learn in a safe environment but one that includes opportunities for problem solving, cooperative work and developing good decision making skills.